hello/user-guide/content/app/supported-devices.md

 ## Supported Devices

-To set-up Sense, you will first need to a smart phone that is compatible.
+To set-up Sense, you will first need a smart phone that is compatible.

 **iOS:**